HandsOnDataViz/book/docs/HandsOnDataViz.md

     map, and do a hard-refresh to view changes.
 If your map edits do not appear right away, remember that GitHub Pages sometimes requires 30 seconds to process code edits.
-If you have problems, see the [Fix Common GitHub and Code Errors](fix-code.html) section in this chapter.
+If you have problems, see the [Fix Common Code Errors](fix-code.html) section in the appendix.

 Congratulations!
 If this is the first time that you’ve edited computer code and hosted it online, you can now call yourself a “coder”.
 The